giantryansaul/easy_blog_django/README.md

 Easy Blog Django is a simple blog project by [@giantryansaul].

-  - Simple home page layout that displays latest blog entries, date and author
+  - Simple home page layout that displays latest blog entries, date and author.
-  - Tag support for organizing posts into categories
+  - Tag support for organizing posts into categories.
-  - User registration (but no ability to create comments yet)
+  - User registration (but no ability to create comments yet).
-  - Highlight code blocks
+  - Highlight code blocks.
-  - Highly customizable
+  - Highly customizable.
+  - Markdown support by default, rich-text also supported.

 Huge thanks to [@audreyr] and [@pydanny] for the book [Two Scoops of Django] and their [cookiecutter] tool that greatly helped shape the design of this project.